 Safety initiatives across the region that have been recently completed or are underway include intersection upgrades, road widening, overtaking lanes, and more rest and parking areas for heavy vehicles.
-Wide centreline treatments are a key initiative that are progressively being rolled out along the length of the Bruce Highway, reducing the likelihood of cross centreline crashes.
+Wide centreline treatments are a key initiative that are progressively being delivered in the region and across the state, reducing the likelihood of cross-centreline crashes.